Jeunese/jeunese.github.io/docs/docs-as-code.md

 *  Is easily viewable both online and offline
 *  Empowers colleagues in different teams to collaborate and contribute

-That's what a Docs as Code approach does.
+That's what a Docs-as-Code approach offers.

-## What is Docs as Code?
+## What is Docs-as-Code?

-Documentation as Code (Docs as Code) is an approach to writing and publishing technical documentation using the same tools as code.
-Engineering continuously integrates, deploys, tests, and monitors their work as part of a Continuous Delivery Pipeline (CDP).
-It makes sense that we should also be continuously developing the documentation that helps people *use* the product.
+Docs-as-Code is an approach to writing and publishing technical documentation using the same tools as code.
+Just as Engineering continuously integrates, deploys, tests, and monitors their work, technical writers continuously develop the documentation that helps people *use* the product.

-The benefits of this approach are:

-* Efficiency –– publishing in alignment with Engineering working practices.
+* Efficiency, by publishing in alignment with Engineering working practices.
-* Accuracy –– easy to maintain and update, which also helps to establish trust.
+* Accuracy (which also helps to establish trust) by making documentation easy to maintain and update.
-* Consistency –– consistent in style and purpose.
+* Consistency, both in style and purpose.
-* Findability –– easy to tag, include keywords for SEO, and find.
+* Findability, by making content easy to tag, to include keywords for SEO, to access online, and to search.
-* Collaboration –– fosters communication and cooperation between colleagues.
+* Collaboration, by fostering communication and cooperation between teams.
-* Integration –– better alignment with Engineering such that documentation is synchronized with the functionality of the product.
+* Integration, by synchronising documentation release with the functionality of the product.

 Using Engineering processes and tools to publish content allows technical writers to review and publish updates faster.
+Publishing is no longer a special or challenging event.
+Rather, the approach involves a simple and functional process in which you build the documentation and ensure that changes don't introduce errors before pushing it to a live website.

 Docs as Code also empowers colleagues, especially the Engineers who build the product, to provide their own input.
 Even large teams of technical writers can't know everything about the product, and people are typically eager to contribute when they get to talk about something they care about.
 People like to share, so much so that many do it for free –– at work, in gaming, in open-source software projects, and in wikis.

-Your job as a technical writer is largely about quality-control, aided by implementing a review and approval process.
-Contributors don't publish changes directly, but can suggest changes, which then pass through a review and approval process with a technical author.

-Ideally, you'll still create the majority of technical documentation yourself as part of a Continuous Integration (CI) release process, or "continuous documentation" (Docs and Code).
-Documentation becomes *part* of the feature, and so must be written before a feature can be released.
+Ideally, you still create the majority of technical documentation yourself as part of a Continuous Integration (CI) release process, or "continuous documentation" (Docs-as-Code).
+Your job as a technical writer is largely about quality-control, aided with an established review and approval process.

+Contributors don't publish changes directly to a production website, but can suggest changes, which then pass through a review and approval process with a technical author.

 ### Terminology